Erik Gunderson, MD

 Mark Farrington, CNS, NP

-Mark is a Nurse Practitioner with a Master’s in Psychiatric Nursing from University of Virginia and a B.S. in Nursing from Eastern Mennonite University.
+Mark holds an M.S. in psychiatric nursing from the University of Virginia and a B.S. in Nursing from Eastern Mennonite University.

 Claudia Sencer, NP-CNM, MS

-Claudia came to psychedelic therapy through the very powerful, though not typical path, of being a nurse midwife.
-In attending births for over 20 years, Claudia developed deep skills guiding women work through the challenges of the intensity of labor and the inevitable emotional blocks that are encountered in the process of birth.
-Holding space, acknowledging challenges, creating trust and maintaining safety are some of her hard won skills.
+Claudia has focused her work on psychedelic medicine since 2020.
+She came to psychedelic therapy through the very powerful, though not typical, path of being a nurse-midwife.
+In attending births, Claudia developed deep skills guiding women to work through the challenges of the intensity of labor and the inevitable emotional blocks that are encountered in the process of birth.
+Holding space, acknowledging challenges, creating trust, and maintaining safety are some of her hard-won skills.
+Overall, she brings more than 40 years of clinical experience.

-Additionally, Claudia is a practitioner of Compassionate Inquiry.
-This newly developed therapeutic approach, created by Gabor Maté and refined into a method by Sat Durham Kaur N.D., is an elegantly effective tool for understanding how our past traumas manifest in our daily lives.
-It provides clients with effective means of self-understanding and offers possibilities for deep self-healing.
-As trauma is the root of much personal suffering, this is a remarkably useful therapeutic tool.
+Claudia's therapeutic approach is trauma-informed, culturally sensitive, welcoming, and respectful to all.
+She is a practitioner of Compassionate Inquiry.
+This is a newly developed therapeutic approach, created by Gabor Maté.
+It has been refined into a method by Sat Durham Kaur, N.D., and is an elegantly effective tool for understanding how trauma manifests in our daily lives.
+It provides clients with effective means of fuller self-understanding and offers possibilities for deep trauma healing.
+As trauma is the root of much of our personal suffering, this is a remarkably useful therapeutic tool.

-Claudia shares the KAP practice with Mark Farrington, her co-worker who has been her husband since 1999.
+Claudia shares the KAP practice with Mark Farrington, her co-worker and husband.
 Together, they have three children, three grandchildren, and an abundance of love, learning, and belief in our deep healing potential.

 Madeline Otten, BA